OpenWorm: Background: C. elegans

 The roundworm Caenorhabditis elegans is a free-living, transparent nematode, about 1 mm in length, that lives in temperate soil environments.
 It is the type species of its genus.

-C. elegans has one of the simplest nervous systems of any organism, with its hermaphrodite type having only 302 neurons.
-Furthermore, the structural connectome of these neurons is fully worked out.
+C. elegans has one of the simplest nervous systems of any organism - its hermaphrodite type possesses only 302 neurons.
+Furthermore, the structural connectome of these neurons is fully mapped.
 There are fewer than one thousand cells in the whole body of a C. elegans worm, and because C. elegans is a model organism, each has a unique identifier and comprehensive supporting literature.
 Being a model organism, the genome is fully known, along with many well characterized mutants readily available, and a comprehensive literature of behavioural studies.
-With so few neurons and new 2-photon calcium microscopy techniques it should soon be possible to record the complete neural activity of a living organism.
-By manipulating the neurons through optogenetic techniques, combined with the above recording capacities the project is in an unprecedented position to be able to fully characterize the neural dynamics of an entire organism.
+With so few neurons and new 2-photon calcium microscopy techniques, it should soon be possible to record the complete neural activity of a living organism.
+The manipulation of neurons via optogenetic methods, in tandem with the foregoing technical capacities, has provided the project an unprecedented position - now able to fully characterize the neural dynamics of an entire organism.

-In the process of trying to build an "in silico" model of a relatively simple organism like C. elegans, new tools are being developed which will make it easier to model progressively more complex organisms.
+The efforts to build an in silico model of C. elegans, although a relatively simple organism, have burgeoned the development of technologies that will make it easier to model progressively more complex organisms.

 OpenWorm project

-Although the ultimate goal is to simulate all features of C. elegans behaviour, the project is new and the first behaviour the OpenWorm community decided to simulate is a simple motor response: teaching the worm to crawl.
-To do so, the virtual worm must be placed in a virtual environment.
-A full feedback loop must be established: Environmental Stimulus > Sensory Transduction > Interneuron Firing > Motor Neuron Firing > Motor Output > Environmental Change > Sensory Transduction.
+While the ultimate goal is to simulate all features of C. elegans behaviour, the OpenWorm community initially aimed to simulate a simple motor response: teaching the worm to crawl.
+To do so, the virtual worm is placed in a virtual environment.
+A full feedback loop is subsequently established: Environmental Stimulus > Sensory Transduction > Interneuron Firing > Motor Neuron Firing > Motor Output > Environmental Change > Sensory Transduction.

 There are two main technical challenges here: modelling the neural/electrical properties of the brain as it processes the information, and modelling the mechanical properties of the body as it moves.
 The neural properties are being modeled by a Hodgkin-Huxley model, and the mechanical properties are being modeled by a Smoothed Particle Hydrodynamics algorithm.

 The OpenWorm team built an engine called Geppetto which could integrate these algorithms and due to its modularity will be able to model other biological systems (like digestion) which the team will tackle at a later time.

 The team also built an environment called NeuroConstruct which is able to output neural structures in NeuroML.
 Using NeuroConstruct the team reconstructed the full connectome of C. elegans.

 Using NeuroML the team has also built a model of a muscle cell.
 Note that these models currently only model the relevant properties for the simple motor response: the neural/electrical and the mechanical properties discussed above.

 The next step is to connect this muscle cell to the six neurons which synapse on it and approximate their effect.

 The rough plan is to then both: